oplik0/paseto/README.md

-The only dependencies are the Blake2b, Ed25519 and XChaCha20 cryptographic primitives, which do not yet exist in the standard Web Crypto API, provided by [stablelib](https://www.stablelib.com).
+The only dependencies are the Blake2b, Ed25519 and XChaCha20 cryptographic primitives, which do not yet exist in the standard Web Crypto API, provided by [noble crypto](https://paulmillr.com/noble/), a high-security, easily auditable (with blake2b and ed25519 implementations audited by Trail of Bits in 2022 and 2023 respectively) cryptographic library.
 If you wish to use other primitives, feel free to fork the project and implement them; it should be straightforward.

 ## Supported PASETO versions